root-foundation/root/README.md

 Therefore, we must:
 1. Finance human activity in a way that ensures that anyone with potential has access to the resources they need to fully realize their potential — regardless of the circumstances of their birth.
-2. Give each individual a stake in the collective upside to elevate our baseline along with our success.
+2. Give each individual a stake in the collective upside to elevate our baseline, i.e, when any one succeeds everyone benefits.

 Otherwise opportunity becomes concentrated in those who aren't be burdened by debt (i.e., those with extreme wealth), dividing society and preventing a future of collective opportunity and prosperity.